joshperry/ovrly/readme.md

 # ovrly

+    ovrly manages vr overlays and runs browser overlies

-The purpose of this project is to compose [chromium embedded](https://bitbucket.org/chromiumembedded/cef/src/master/) with [OpenVR](https://github.com/ValveSoftware/openvr) to allow creation of overlays using primarily web technologies.
+The purpose of this project is to compose [chromium embedded](https://bitbucket.org/chromiumembedded/cef/src/master/) with [OpenVR](https://github.com/ValveSoftware/openvr) to allow rapid creation of, and experimentation with, VR overlays whose logic and rendering are handled by web technologies.

-Besides using cef to render the content of overlays placed in the VR world, an OS rendered browser instance will also be used as the primary UI with its javascript context being used for as much application logic as possible.
+Besides using cef to create the content of overlays placed in the VR world, an OS-windowed browser instance will be shown as the primary desktop UI and hosts the root context where the ovrly core javascript-side logic is executed.

+## ovrlies

+    Extensibility points should be rich and experimentally compelling.

+An ovrlie is an "app" for ovrly.

+The interface for integrating a custom ovrlie is meant to be simple while supporting the widest possible range of target development and runtime environments.
+Because ovrly employs a fully-featured browser runtime and HTTP server libraries are ubiquitous, it makes sense to use HTTP for content delivery and IPC.

+Each ovrlie implementation must provide an http server executable (written in any OS executable format) with a `--port` argument.

+When loading an overlie, the server process is started as a child daemon and passed a random available local highport, a root browser context is then spun up and pointed at `http://localhost:<randomport>/`.
+This URL should serve the HTML/JS/CSS assets that implement the ovrlie client logic and UI.

+- TODO: Do we need to synchronize browser load with the server process startup somehow?

+The content area of the root browser context is rendered into a root VR overlay that is also created at ovrlie start time, the ovrly javascript APIs are bound in the browser javascript context where code can manipulate them at will.

+A primary benefit offered by the daemon model is that overlies can directly access OS resources that are not available through the ovrly browser environment.
+This access can be shared with the browser context via HTTP requests or websockets back to the daemon.

+- TODO: Expose desktop UI for ovrlies?

+- TODO: Securing access to the server daemon
+- TODO: Consider security and other aspects related to loading ovrlies directly from public https URIs
+  - Any ovrlie without the need for a daemon could deliver assets over the internet.
+  - (pro) Zero install or update
+  - (con) Scripts loaded from the internet have access to the ovrly javascript API

 ## Javascript API